 Some industries stand to suffer more than others.

-"The tech industry is a big one," according to Curtis Ingram, vice president of Aon Risk Solutions' Political Risk practice.
-He noted that technology research and development is heavily invested in the area.
+“The tech industry is a big one,” according to Curtis Ingram, vice president of Aon Risk Solutions’ Political Risk practice, as technology research and development is heavily invested in the area.

 “We’re coming up on Christmas, and we’re expecting our new smartphones and MP3 players to come out of China, and we’re not going to make sales” if a disruption occurs, he said.

-Ingram said companies must consider both what they know and what they don't know when deciding on political risk insurance.
-They know what their investment is in a particular area and therefore know what they stand to lose.
+Ingram said companies must consider both what they know and what they don’t know when deciding on political risk insurance.
+They know what their investment is in a particular area and therefore know what they stand to lose should it be jeopardized.
 They also know the cost of insurance.
-What they can't know is the future.
+What they don’t know is the future.

 “No one has a crystal ball,” Ingram said.
 “You can see China’s a little unstable; they have internal turmoil over there, but nobody knows what’s going to happen.”